 Angel Award goes to the album with What Men Live By and Symphony No. 1

-At the 28th annual awards of the Czech Music Academy in the Karlín Forum in Prague, the prize was taken over by the concert master of the Czech Philharmonic Jiří Vodička and soprano Lucie Silkenová.
+At the 28th annual awards of the Czech Music Academy in the Karlín Forum in Prague, the prize was accepted by concert master of the Czech Philharmonic Jiří Vodička and soprano Lucie Silkenová.
 "I would like to thank for this beautiful statuette, which we have always seen on television.
 Now, classical music has come here and we are very happy about it.
 In addition to my colleagues, musicians, the entire management, and the whole team who helped us with this success, I would like to thank and send this Angel to our former Chief Conductor, Jiří Bělohlávek," said violinist Jiří Vodička during the ceremony.